aligator/neargo/README.md

 Param `zip` is the postal code query,
 Param `max` is the max distance in km.

-The result is json in this form:
+The result will be sent as json in this form:
 ```
 [
   {